Jackal (The Day of the Jackal): 1997 film

 In the 1997 remake of the original film, the Jackal is portrayed by Bruce Willis.
-This version of the character differs substantially from the novel and original film: he is an American killer and ex-Special Forces operator with combat experience in El Salvador and former KGB asset hired by an Azerbaijani mobster to assassinate the First Lady of the United States as revenge for the death of his brother in a joint FBI-MVD raid, and characterized as a sociopath who takes pleasure in killing.
-He is described by those who've survived an encounter with him as cold: "This man was ice.
+This version of the character differs significantly from both the original novel and the earlier film.
+He is depicted as an American assassin and former Special Forces operative with combat experience in El Salvador.
+Once a KGB asset, he is hired by an Azerbaijani mobster to assassinate the First Lady of the United States in revenge for the death of the mobster’s brother during a joint FBI–MVD raid.
+The Jackal is characterized as a sociopath who takes pleasure in killing.
+Survivors of encounters with him describe him as emotionless and cold: “This man was ice.
 No feeling.
+Nothing.”

-Nothing."
-He is pursued by agents of the FBI and the MVD, as well as Declan Mulqueen, a former Irish Republican Army sharpshooter who seeks revenge because the Jackal shot his former lover Isabella Zancona, causing her to miscarry their child.
-In the end, after Mulqueen thwarts the assassination and saves the First Lady's life, he and Zancona both gun down the Jackal.
-As in the novel and first film, the Jackal's real name is never revealed to either the investigators nor the audience.
+He is pursued by agents of the FBI and the MVD, along with Declan Mulqueen, a former Irish Republican Army sharpshooter seeking revenge after the Jackal shot his former lover, Isabella Zancona, causing her to miscarry their child.
+In the end, Mulqueen thwarts the assassination and saves the First Lady’s life, and he and Zancona together gun down the Jackal.
+As in the novel and the original film, the Jackal’s real name is never revealed to either the investigators or the audience.